1. Folding Boat Equipment (FBE)

 An Inglis Mark II was used to span the Jordan River in Palestine, this being called the Allenby Bridge

-The Inglis Bridge was without a doubt the best military bridge of the time with short construction times and high carrying capacity but because of its tubular steel construction, was expensive, and was unable to traffic the common motor busses of the time.
+The Inglis Bridge was undoubtedly the best military bridge of the time with short construction times and high carrying capacity, but because of its tubular steel construction, was expensive, and was unable to traffic the common motor buses of the time.

-Each battalion was equipped with twelve Inglis Mk II (Strengthened) Bridges and a number of Heavy Pontoons.
+Each battalion was equipped with twelve Inglis Mk II (Strengthened) Bridges and several Heavy Pontoons.
 Each would also have 48 tanks equipped with the 21-foot Canal Lock Bridge.

 The Canal Lock Bridge was also designed by Charles Inglis, aided by Major Giffard Le Quesne Martel.

-Soon after the Armistice, two of three Tank Bridging Battalions had been disbanded but the remaining one was reformed under Martel to become the Experimental Bridging Company Royal Engineers at Christchurch
+Soon after the Armistice, two of the three Tank Bridging Battalions had been disbanded, but the remaining one was reformed under Martel to become the Experimental Bridging Company Royal Engineers at Christchurch

 After the Great War, the Inglis Mk II continued to be used and developed into assault and floating bridges.